InfuserKI: Enhancing Large Language Models with Knowledge Graphs via Infuser-Guided Knowledge Integration: Introdution

 \section{Introdution}

-Large Language Models (LLMs) have revolutionized fields such as Question Answering (QA), dialogue, and information retrieval, demonstrating impressive capabilities in various language tasks \cite{touvron2023llama, touvron2023llama2}.
-However, LLMs can generate misleading or inaccurate texts, especially in knowledge-intensive tasks such as open-domain QA \cite{kwiatkowski2019natural}, due to lack of domain knowledge and catastrophic forgetting after fine-tuning \cite{zhai2024investigating, li-etal-2022-pre}.
-Updating and customizing LLMs with \textit{domain knowledge integration} is highly valued across applications.
-For example, companies might personalize models with specific product knowledge, while hospitals could tailor models using their case data.
+Large Language Models (LLMs) have significantly advanced the capabilities of various language tasks, including Question Answering (QA), coding generation, dialogue, and information retrieval, showcasing impressive performance across different fields \cite{touvron2023llama, touvron2023llama2, achiam2023gpt, wang2024unlocking}.
+However, in knowledge-intensive tasks like open-domain QA, LLMs can produce texts that are misleading or inaccurate due to a lack of domain knowledge and the phenomenon of catastrophic forgetting post-fine-tuning \cite{kwiatkowski2019natural, zhai2024investigating, li-etal-2022-pre}.
+The step of updating and customizing LLMs with \textit{domain knowledge integration} is thus highly valued for enhancing their application.
+This could involve companies customizing models with specialized product knowledge, or hospitals adapting models to reflect specific case data.